 This southern style chicken and rice casserole is the most savory dish around!
 With just a few classic ingredients, this casserole will take you only minutes to combine and its ready to pop in the oven.
 Topped with a buttery and mouthwatering crust, this one is perfect for any get together or potluck!

-This chicken and rice casserole recipe is special to me because Brenda was my mom’s best friend.
+This Chicken and Rice Casserole recipe is special to me because Brenda was my mom’s best friend.
 Brenda was always so caring toward me and she was just a fantastic lady!
 Brenda would always bring this dish to our church potlucks and when I was 16 I personally asked her for the recipe and she gave it to me.
-And I’ve kept is all these years!
+And I’ve kept it all these years!
+And now I’m sharing it with all of you because it’s THAT good and it needs to be shared!
+It’s absolutely a recipe worth repeating and passing down!

-This southern style chicken and rice casserole is the most savory dish around!
+This hearty chicken and rice casserole is the most savory dish around!
 With just a few classic ingredients, this casserole will take you only minutes to combine and its ready to pop in the oven.
-Topped with buttery and mouthwatering crust, this one is perfect for any get together or potluck!
+Topped with a buttery and mouthwatering crust, this one is perfect for any get together or potluck!

 - 1/2 onion, quartered